Miller Links

 Many images, none with labels…

 • New York Post piece on Pete Panto, the inspiration for Miller’s early unproduced screenplay The Hook, in anticipation of the 2023 Brooklyn production of the adapted play from the film.
 Here is also a link to an audio version of the screenplay: The Hook (says it is 1.42.38).
 This 2015 radio broadcast (broadcast on Miller’s birthday that year; 17 Oct.) was adapted from Miller’s screenplay by Laurence Bowen, and directed by Adrian Noble, with: Narrator – David Suchet; Marty – Elliot Cowan; Louis – Nigel Lindsay; Rocky – Michael Feast; Farragut – Tim Pigott-Smith; Piggy – Nathan Wiley; Enzo – Jonathan Guy Lewis; Sleeper – Kerry Shale; Therese – Joanne Pearce; Old Dominic – Vincent Riotta; Mama – Lorelei King; Irene – Hollie Burgess; Pete – Leo Heller.
 Sound Design by Wilfredo Acosta.
-Also available free from Audible (only they give 1.20 as its length).

 • Here are some useful webpages created by the NEA around Miller’s 26 March 2001 Jefferson Lecture (full text included) and other materials: encomiums from James Houghton and Christopher Bigsby, a 2001 interview with William R. Ferris, some bio-background information, and a few memorable short extracts from various plays.